PrincetonUniversity/magnet/README.md

 API Documentation for `magnet` can be viewed online at [https://princetonuniversity.github.io/magnet/](https://princetonuniversity.github.io/magnet/)

-Please `pip install magnet` and `pip install .` in the main folder before running streamlit.
+Please `pip install mag-net` and `pip install .` in the main folder before running streamlit.

 ## How to Cite